scikit_build_core.settings package¶

 Manually specify the wheel tags to use, ignoring other inputs such as

 wheel.py-api.
 Each tag must be of the format {interpreter}-{abi}-{platform}.
 If not specified, these tags are automatically calculated.
-This is only allowed in overrides or config-settings.
+This cannot be set in the static[tool.scikit-build]table; use it in an override, config-settings, or an environment variable.

 scikit_build_core.settings.skbuild_overrides module¶